 - The tax was not used to pay for a specific service provided by the taxing authority (for example, trash collection)

 - The tax wasn’t to pay for benefits that would increase the value of your property (for example, installation of sidewalks)

-Tax reform capped this deduction for homeowners going forward.
-Beginning with the 2018 tax year, you can only deduct a total of $10,000 ($5,000 for those married filing separately) for property taxes plus state and local income taxes (or sales tax instead of income tax) combined.
+You can only deduct a total of $10,000 ($5,000 for those married filing separately) for property taxes plus state and local income taxes (or sales tax instead of income tax) combined.
 That means if you paid $5,000 in property tax and $6,000 in state income tax, you can only take a $10,000 deduction toward that total $11,000 cost.
 The rule expires on Jan.
 1, 2026.

 Costs you can’t deduct